dnsimple/dnsimple-developer/content/v2/zones/records.markdown

 ## Record Regions {#ZoneRecordRegions}

 <info>
-The zone record **regions** is a feature that is only available to the Professional and Enterprise plans.
+The zone record **regions** is a feature that is only available to the Teams and Enterprise plans.
 If the feature is not enabled, you will receive an HTTP 412 response code.
 </info>